rwsayaman/TCGA_PanCancer_Immune_Genetics/Code/Heritability_Analysis/README.md

 **Note:** 	See “PlotGRM.GREML.R”.

-**Note:** Interactive visualization of heritability analysis from  (Sayaman et al., 2021) can be done in CRI iAtlas (https://www.cri-iatlas.org/), in the “Germline Analysis” module (See the "Interactive visualization of results" section of "Expected Outcomes").
+**Note:** Interactive visualization of heritability analysis from  (Sayaman et al., 2021) can be done in CRI iAtlas (https://www.cri-iatlas.org/), in the “Germline Analysis” module (See the "Interactive visualization of results" section).

+## Expected Outcomes

+Output files from GCTA GREML is an .hsq file.
+For complete description of output variables, see: https://cnsgenomics.com/software/gcta/#GREMLanalysis.
+The combined results table include the genetic variance to phenotypic variance (Vg/Vp), estimate and SE; the LRT p-value and sample size (n) for each immune trait; and the FDR p-value across all immune traits.

+After conducting heritability analysis across 139 immune traits, we identified 10 immune traits with significant heritability (FDR p < 0.05), and 23 other traits with nominally significant heritability (p < 0.05) in at least one ancestry group.
+Within the European ancestry group, 28 traits had at least nominally significant heritability.
+(See Table S3, (Sayaman et al., 2021)).

 ## Limitations